-After a busy interesting and varied career Franny Owen has done many things extremely well in her career but she has found her metier in studio ceramics which she returned to relatively recently and is making with passion and exceptionally fine results.
+Franny Owen has done many things extremely well in her career but she has found her metier in studio ceramics which she returned to relatively recently and is making with exceptional passion and fine results.
 Her clear idea of what she wants to achieve is matched by a fluent and exciting ability.

 Franny studied Visual Communications at the London College of Printing and then worked as painter and filmmaker Derek Jarman’s PA during the early development of his film Caravaggio.
 During her career in TV she progressed from Researcher to Associate Producer in arts documentaries until the arrival, in quick succession, of her three daughters.
 While they were small Franny took a pottery course at City Lit.